-Emboldened with fresh support at the polls, Harper said that Canadians could “turn the page from uncertainties” with their new majority government.
-He predicted a continuation of conservative policy despite pre-election scare mongering from rivals who forecast a further shift to the right.
+Emboldened with fresh support from voters, Harper said Canadians could now “turn the page from uncertainties.”
+He predicted a continuation of conservative policy despite preelection scaremongering from rivals, who forecast a further shift to the right.

 Canadians expect us to continue to move forward in the same way, to be true to the platform we’ve run on and be true to the kind of values and policies we’ve laid out before them.

 The New Democratic Party, an alliance of labor unions, farmers, students and young urban professionals, entered a “new chapter”, said its leader, Jack Layton.